How to Make Homemade Natural Febreze

 - 10 drops of your choice of essential oils

-- Put the baking soda in a bowl, put the drops of essential oils on top, and use a fork to mix together.
+- Put the baking soda in a bowl, put the drops of essential oils on top, and use a fork to mix them together.

 - Use a funnel to pour the baking soda mixture into the glass spray bottle, then add the distilled water.